dotnet/docfx/Documentation/spec/metadata_format_spec.md

 fullName | The full display name of the *item*.
 In programming languages, it's usually the full qualified name. type     | The type of the *item*, such as class, method, etc. url      | If it's a relative URL, then it's another metadata file that defines the *item*.
 If it's an absolute URL, it means the *item* is coming from an external library, and the URL is the documentation page of this *item*.
 If omitted, the URL is the location of the current file. source   | The source code information of the *item*.
-It's an object that contains following *properties*:<br>1. repo: The remote Git repository of the source code.<br>2. branch: the branch of the source code.<br>3. revision: The Git revision of the source code.<br>4. path: the path to the source code file where the *item* is defined.<br>5. startLine: the start line of the *item* definition.<br>6. endLine: the end line of the *item* definition.
+It's an object that contains following *properties*:<br>1. repo: the remote Git repository of the source code.<br>2. branch: the branch of the source code.<br>3. revision: the Git revision of the source code.<br>4. path: the path to the source code file where the *item* is defined.<br>5. startLine: the start line of the *item* definition.<br>6. endLine: the end line of the *item* definition.

 Here is an example of a C# Dictionary class: